letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 IA5String, based on [International Alphabet No.
 5](https://en.wikipedia.org/wiki/T.50_(standard)),
-is more permissive: It allows nearly any ASCII character, and is used for email address, DNS names, and URLs in certificates.
+is more permissive: It allows nearly any ASCII character, and is used for email addresses, DNS names, and URLs in certificates.
 Note that there are a few byte values where the IA5 meaning of the byte value is different than the US-ASCII meaning of that same value.